YetStillAGod/MATH235/README.md

-work done in Math 165 classes abnout linear algebra
+work done in Math 165 classes about linear algebra